nuxt/scripts/docs/content/scripts/content/google-maps.md

 ### Props

-The `ScriptGoogleMaps` component accepts the following props:
+The `ScriptGoogleMaps` component accepts the following props.

+You must provide a `center` prop for the map to load correctly, alternatively you should provide `mapOptions` and configure the `center` option there.

 **Map**